Rather speak to person? Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you

-When you complete your bankruptcy application form you will be asked to list all of your unsecured debts.
-Completing this list accurately will ensure that they are all contacted and no longer chase you for money.
+When you complete your bankruptcy application you will be asked to list all of your debts.

-Can you add a Mortgage Shortfall after you go Bankrupt?
+Can you add a mortgage or vehicle finance shortfall after you go Bankrupt?

 If you go Bankrupt the unsecured debt that you were liable for on that date is included.
-In addition any debt that you could become liable liable for is also included.
-This is a very specific area of the Bankruptcy rules.
-It is particularly useful if a property you own is likely to be repossessed.
+In addition, any debt that you could become liable for at a later date is included.

-What of you borrow more while you are Bankrupt?
+What if you borrow more while you are Bankrupt?